Guac0/TAS-Unit-Mod/README.md

 Credit to AShamaluevMusic for making his excellent music available to everyone to use. https://www.youtube.com/c/AShamaluevMusic/about

 Credit to Elliot740 for allowing us to repack his excellent 40k voice mods! https://steamcommunity.com/sharedfiles/filedetails/?id=2511357695

+Thank you to Axebeard for making his excellent Window Breaker mod available to the Arma community at large to repack! https://steamcommunity.com/sharedfiles/filedetails/?id=1578884800